JEFF’s TOP 30 FILMS

 5. Street of Shame, (1956) by Kenji Mizoguchi

-My favorite Mizoguchi film is his last, a masterclass of ensemble storytelling, on how to guide the eye through complex compositions using chiaroscuro, deep focus, simultaneous foreground-background action, and precise blocking.
+My favorite Mizoguchi film is his last, a masterclass of ensemble storytelling, demonstrating how to guide the eye through complex compositions using chiaroscuro, deep focus, simultaneous foreground-background action, and precise blocking.

 6. Nights of Cabiria, (1957) by Federico Fellini